 The riverside view of the school.
 Martin's motto, Labore et Constantia, or "Toil and Fidelity" can be made out on the first level of the tower.
 That tower has only 1 staircase, on the southwest side.
 It could be barred and the upper floor defended by one person.
 So it's said, at least.
 The staircase was blocked in 2007.

 An oblique view.

-The central portion of the school was completed in 1796; the classroom wings were added 40-odd years later, when the school began operations.
+The central portion of the building was completed in 1796; the classroom wings were added 40-odd years later, when the school opened.
 Decades earlier, Martin had marked on the ground the location of the wings.

 Boys in blazers.